2002–03 New Jersey Nets season

-Offseason
+Off-season

 On August 1, the Nets re-signed Chris Childs as a free agent; Childs previously played for the Nets from 1994 to 1996.
 Five days later, the organization traded Todd MacCulloch and Keith Van Horn to the Philadelphia 76ers for Dikembe Mutombo.
 On August 14, the Nets signed Rodney Rogers as a free agent.
 On October 25, they signed Anthony Johnson as a free agent.
-Their final offseason transaction would come three days later, when they waived Donny Marshall.
+Their final off-season transaction would come three days later, when they waived Donny Marshall.